niledatabase/niledatabase/DEVELOPERS.md

 # Getting started

 This repo is a work in progress, and as such, this file may become out of date quickly.
-Feel free to update as needed.
+Feel free to update this file as needed.
+It may be out of date at the time of reading.

 ### Local development